This page gives recommendations and hints for people managing long lived clusters

 juju switch default

-By default, juju-deployed clusters do not support running privileged containers.
+By default, juju-deployed clusters only allow running privileged containers on nodes with GPUs.

-If you need them, you have to enable the
+If you need privileged containers on other nodes, you have to enable the

 allow-privileged config on both